makersacademy/chitter-challenge/README_MR.md

 # Setting up tables
-Follow instructions in db/migrations to set up the tables for both databases.
+Follow instructions in db/migrations to set up all tables for both databases.